-ERISA Affiliate participates, maintains or contributes to (nor has the Company or any Subsidiary or ERISA Affiliate participated, maintained or contributed to), or incurred any liability or obligation under or with respect to, any multi-employer plan (as that term is defined in Section 3(37) of ERISA), any multiple employer plan (as that term is defined in Section 3(2) of ERISA) subject to Title IV of ERISA or single employer plan under multiple controlled groups as described in Section 4063 of ERISA (collectively hereinafter referred to as "Pension Plans").
+ERISA Affiliate participates, maintains or contributes to (nor has the Company or any Subsidiary or ERISA Affiliate participated, maintained or contributed to), or incurred any liability or obligation under or with respect to, any multi-employer plan (as that term is defined in Section 3(37) of ERISA), any multiple employer plan (as that term is defined in Section 3(40) of ERISA), any "employee pension benefit plan" (within the meaning of Section 3(2) of ERISA) subject to Title IV of ERISA or single employer plan under multiple controlled groups as described in Section 4063 of ERISA (collectively hereinafter referred to as "Pension Plans").
 Neither the Company, nor any Subsidiary or ERISA Affiliate has ever partially or fully withdrawn or incurred any withdrawal liability (as such term is defined in Section 4021 of ERISA) with respect to a Pension Plan without regard to any subsequent waiver or reduction under Section 4207 or 4208 of ERISA.
 Neither the Company nor any of the Subsidiaries has any liability or obligation with respect to any Benefit Plan or trust related thereto that has been terminated prior to the date hereof.